 Right on trend

 More and more manufacturers recognize this trend.
-For a long time now, a catchword such as “eco” or “environmentally friendly” has been printed on many packaging.
+For a long time now, a catchword such as „eco“ or „environmentally friendly“ has been printed on many packaging.
 However, manufacturers often refer to only one aspect – for example, lower energy consumption compared to the predecessor model.
-The situation is completely different with the new “Senseo Viva Café ECO” coffee machine from Philips.
+The situation is completely different with the new „Senseo Viva Café ECO“ coffee machine from Philips.
 First of all, the product is made of over 75 percent recycled plastics.
-But there are also other parameters regarding energy consumption, CO2 reduction (not only by the use of PCR plastics but also by through less packaging) or durability.
-“We have already seen with other products that an environmentally conscious design and its implementation with PCR plastics can be realized without disadvantages and deterioration, if done well even to the contrary” reports Chris Slijkhuis.
-The new Philips coffee maker is definitely worthy of an award: the product is one of the finalists for this year’s Plastics Recycling Awards Europe.
-In the category “Automotive, Electrical or Electronic Product of the Year”, the Senseo Viva Café ECO is one of the four award candidates.
+But there are also other parameters regarding energy consumption, CO2 reduction (not only by the use of PCR plastics but also by through less packaging) or durability. „We have already seen with other products that an environmentally conscious design and its implementation with PCR plastics can be realized without disadvantages and deterioration, if done well even to the contrary“ reports Chris Slijkhuis.
+The new Philips coffee machine won this year’s Plastics Recycling Awards Europe 2020 in the category „Automotive, Electrical or Electronic Product of the Year“

 Big ideas for a small footprint